God in Islam

-In Islam, God (ٱللَّٰه, contraction of ٱلْإِلَٰه al-’ilāh, lit. 'the god', or رب, lit. 'lord') is seen as the creator and sustainer of the universe, who lives eternally.
-God is conceived as a perfect, singular, immortal, omnipotent, and omniscient deity, completely infinite in all of his attributes.
-Islam further emphasizes that God is most merciful.
+In Islam, God (ٱللَّٰه, contraction of ٱلْإِلَٰه al-’Ilāh, lit. 'the God', or رب, lit.
+'Lord') is seen as the Creator and Sustainer of the universe, whose existence has no beginning and no end.
+God is conceived as the perfect, singular, omnipotent, and omniscient, completely infinite in all of his attributes.
+Islam further emphasizes that God is The Most Merciful and Most Forgiving.
 The Islamic concept of God is variously described as monotheistic, panentheistic, and monistic.

 The Islamic concept of tawhid (unification) emphasises that God is absolutely pure and free from association or partnership with other beings, which means attributing the powers and qualities of God to his creation, and vice versa.
 In Islam, God is never portrayed in any image.
 The Quran specifically forbids ascribing partners to share his singular sovereignty, as he is considered to be the absolute one without a second, indivisible, and incomparable being, who is similar to nothing, and nothing is comparable to him.
 Thus, God is absolutely transcendent, unique and utterly other than anything in or of the world as to be beyond all forms of human thought and expression.
 The briefest and the most comprehensive description of God in the Quran is found in Surat al-Ikhlas.